Asymptomatic Abdominal Aortic Aneurysm: Standardizing Reporting Recommendations at a Large Multistate Radiology Practice

-Methods: After BPR for asymptomatic AAA surveillance was developed, a structured reporting macro for follow-up recommendation was integrated into dictation software.
-After a training period, inclusion of recommendations within the radiology report was monitored across 345 facilities within the practice.
+Methods: After BPRs for asymptomatic AAA surveillance were developed, a structured reporting macro for follow-up recommendation was integrated into dictation software.
+Following a training period, inclusion of recommendations within the radiology report was monitored across 345 facilities within the practice.
 Performance was reported on scorecards distributed monthly.
 To measure practice improvement, inclusion of appropriate recommendation in radiology reports postimplementation was compared with pre-implementation data.

 Discussion: Quality improvement initiatives to develop BPRs for AAA surveillance and include these recommendations within the radiology report can be successfully implemented across large practices and are imperative to ensure imaging surveillance and avert AAA rupture.